 Another intervention is through partnerships with private stakeholders.
 Currently the Municipality has a partnership with PEACE Foundation to deal with waste management issues.
 A Recycling, Reduce and Re-Use initiative is being implemented at Alldays and Senwabarwana.
-Machaba to indicate the number of drums used to collect waste in Alldays and Senwabarwana.
+Fifty (50) drums have been mounted in both Senwabarwana and Alldays as a form of mitigating littering from the regulated community.
+A total of 18 544 (45%) households receive household collection on weekly basis during 2014/15.
+The municipality is currently experiencing backlog of 22 872 (55%) households from various settlements that are not saturated with population growth.